FireMuffin303/WildFirefly/README.md

 - Obtains by use bottle on Fireflies.
 - Use to release a firefly inside.
 - Use on Unlit Lantern to get Colored Firefly Lantern. (yes, rainbow fireflies work.)
+- Can feed frogs, but they will get poison, take 5 damage and not drop any EXP.
 ## Colored Firefly Lantern
 ![Colored Firefly Lantern](https://i.imgur.com/IYtxVcs.png)
 - Colored Firefly Lantern has every color.